bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 08:40am Porto -> 12:10pm Zurich
 01:35pm Zurich -> 4:30pm San Francisco
 ```

+(Times are local – I wish the flight was 3 hours.
+It was 11.)

 I remember still being in Porto metro at 7:40am and freaking out if I'll make it
 on time.
 Fortunately I did, and the plane in Porto had about an hour of delay.